Skip to main content

 What is the Goal Question Metric method?

 It’s split into three clear sections: Goals, Questions, and Metrics.
 You need to start with the goals.

 “Goals are always applied to objects,” says James.
 He mentions Douglas Hubbard’s How to Measure Anything in Cybersecurity Risk, which says one of the biggest challenges with cybersecurity measurement is that we don’t understand what we are measuring, that is to say, the object of measurement.

 “Defining very discreetly the object of measurement can help to refine and constrain our metrics.”
-Examples of objects might be product, process, service, resource, or even a person.
+Examples of objects might be a product, process, service, resource, or even a person.
+Typically, goals will include improvement.
+You need to define what you want to improve, and why.
+For example:

 Improving security documentation to on-board new joiners more effectively.

-The object here is the security documentation and the goal is improvements in effectiveness of on-boarding new joiners.
+The object here is the security documentation and the goal is improvements in the effectiveness of on-boarding new joiners.

 The next stage is questions.
 Come up with questions that would show you are achieving that goal.
 For the documentation goal, some typical questions might be: